Occupational Safety at UW Oshkosh

 - The work area will be sealed from the rest of the building using plastic sheeting and duct tape to create a physical barrier that contains dust.
 For some repairs, such as pipe insulation removal, plastic glove bags may be adequate.

-- A wetting agent (water) will be applied to the asbestos material with a hand sprayer that creates a fine mist before removal.
+- A wetting agent (water) will be applied to the asbestos material with a hand sprayer before removal.
 Wet fibers do not float in the air as easily as dry fibers and will be easier to clean up.

 - The material to be removed will not be broken into small pieces.
 This could release asbestos fibers into the air.